chef/knife-windows/README.md

 * Writes a default config file for Chef (`C:\chef\client.rb`) using values from the `knife.rb`.
 * Creates a JSON attributes file containing the specified run list and run Chef.

-This is the default bootstrap template used by both the `windows bootstrap` subcommands.
+This is the default bootstrap template used by both of the `windows bootstrap` subcommands.

 ## REQUIREMENTS/SETUP:

 ### Ruby

-Ruby 1.9.1+ is needed.
+Ruby 1.9.3+ is needed.

 ### Chef Version

-Knife plugins require >= Chef 0.10.
+This knife plugins requires >= Chef 11.0.0.
 More details about Knife plugins can be [found in the Chef documentation](https://docs.chef.io/plugin_knife.html).

 ## Nodes